Balochistans Cardiac Patients To Get Rid Of Referral Trouble Soon, Dr Rubaba Buledi - UrduPoint

 Balochistan's Cardiac Patients To Get Rid Of Referral Trouble Soon, Dr Rubaba Buledi

+The construction work at Cardiac Hospital Quetta was in full swing which would be completed in stipulated time and cardiac patients of the province would face no more referral trouble to other cities of the country, said Parliamentary Secretary for Health, Dr Rubaba Buledi

-QUETTA, Mar 1 (UrduPoint / Pakistan Point News - 1st Mar, 2021 ) :The construction work at Cardiac Hospital Quetta was in full swing which would be completed in stipulated time and cardiac patients of the province would face no more referral trouble to other cities of the country, said Parliamentary Secretary for Health Dr Rubaba Buledi on Monday.
+ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Mar, 2021 ) :The construction work at Cardiac Hospital Quetta was in full swing which would be completed in stipulated time and cardiac patients of the province would face no more referral trouble to other cities of the country, said Parliamentary Secretary for Health, Dr Rubaba Buledi.

 The project, initiated on public demand, would accommodate over 500 patients, besides, hundreds of the patients for daily routine check-up and was scheduled to become functional in January 2022, she said talking to APP.